Skip to main content

 • Next, take in some history.
 The Railway Museum is a living tribute to the reason Revelstoke exists.
 Kids can climb in and out of historic train cars, and learn about the area’s hardy heritage.

-• A stop-over at Rumpus Beer is recommended, it is the second brewery in Revelstoke (opened June 2019), or why not sample the award-winning craft spirits of either Jones Distilling or Monashee Spirits
+• A stop-over at Rumpus Beer is recommended, it is the second brewery in Revelstoke (opened June 2019), or why not sample the award-winning craft spirits at Monashee Spirits

 • Before or after dinner, the Revelstoke Nordic Ski Club is a great option to keep your kids’ outdoor interest going.
 A 6-km loop is lit for night skiing and 30-km for day adventures.
 (Nordic ski rentals available at the Nordic Ski Club Lodge.)